-Even though fibromyalgia is now recognized as one of the most common chronic pain conditions, many people affected by the condition are still suffering and in search of answers.
-Fibromyalgia is a chronic condition and those living with it experience very real pain and other symptoms despite the fact that the cause remains unclear.
+Even though fibromyalgia is a common chronic pain condition, many people with it are still in search of answers.
+Those living with it experience very real pain and other symptoms yet the cause remains unclear.
 Widespread pain, fatigue, brain fog, and mood changes are among the many symptoms of this life-altering condition.
-Striking a good balance when it comes to lifestyle changes and choices is an important coping tool that can help keep flare-ups to a minimum and improve quality of life.
+Striking a good balance of lifestyle changes is an important coping tool to keep flare-ups to a minimum.

 #1 – Sleep balance

-For fibromyalgia sufferers, it’s not as simple as just saying “you’ll feel better after you get a good night’s rest.”
-Sleep can be part of a vicious cycle – the pain of fibromyalgia can make it difficult to sleep comfortably, and a lack of restorative sleep can amplify the pain.
-While guaranteeing a good night of rest is by no means easy, there are certain things you can try in order to maximize your chances of success:
+For fibromyalgia sufferers, “you’ll feel better after you get a good night’s rest” isn’t always true.
+Sleep can be part of a vicious cycle.
+The pain of fibromyalgia can make it difficult to sleep comfortably.
+In addition, a lack of restorative sleep can amplify the pain.
+While guaranteeing a good night of sleep is not easy, there are certain things you can try to achieve it:

 - Keep your room dark.
 Eliminate even small sources of light such as a modem or an alarm clock.
 Blackout curtains can also help.